 Provided that the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to kick-start the lease extension process and assign the benefit of the notice to the purchaser.
 The benefit of this is that the buyer need not have to sit tight for 2 years for a lease extension.
 Both sets of lawyers will agree to form of assignment.
 The assignment has to be done prior to, or at the same time as completion of the sale.

 An alternative approach is to agree the lease extension with the freeholder either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the purchaser.

 I have tried to negotiate informally with with my landlord to extend my lease without getting anywhere.
 Can the Leasehold Valuation Tribunal decide on such matters?
 Can you recommend a West Ealing conveyancing firm to act on my behalf?

 in cases where there is a absentee freeholder or if there is disagreement about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the First-tier Tribunal (Property Chamber) to assess the amount due.

-An example of a Freehold Enfranchisement decision for a West Ealing property is 6 Jessamine Road in August 2013.
-The Tribunals valuation (as annexed to the decision) calculated the amount payable as £18,355 for the freehold reversion This case was in relation to 2 flats.
-The number of years remaining on the existing lease(s) was 72.39 years.
+An example of a Freehold Enfranchisement decision for a West Ealing flat is 6 Jessamine Road in August 2013.
+The Tribunals valuation (as annexed to the decision) calculated the amount payable as £18,355 for the freehold reversion This case affected 2 flats.
+The unexpired residue of the current lease was 72.39 years.